 Have you wondered what your family member experienced in World War II?
 Have you thought about following in the footsteps of your father, grandfather, uncle, or cousin?
 I had the wonderful privilege to follow in my dad’s path in Germany and France.
-It’s extremely moving and is definitely the experience of a lifetime.
+It’s extremely moving.
+It is definitely the experience of a lifetime.
 I highly recommend it.

 He left for France in April of 1945, right before the end of the war.
 He served as part of the occupying force keeping peace after the war.
 Landing in Europe, he moved across France, just south of Luxembourg, and reported in Angevillers to the 2985th Company, 82nd Battalion, 14th Depot, staying there till 5/4/45.

 Dad arrived in Schwabach, Germany on 5/8/45 – the day the war in Europe ended.
 The Germans had left only about a week earlier.
 Schwabach today is a charming town with no evidence of the rubble from World War II bombing.
 The medieval wall still surrounds the half-timbered buildings of this peaceful place.

 For me, it was so moving to stand on the grounds of the barracks, where my dad heard the news of the war’s end.
 Wearing his dog tags was a way to honor his memory.
 I’m grateful he kept them in a box in the back of a drawer, undiscovered for 72 years.